Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Conclusion and Future Work

-We propose a new regularization method named as Stochastic Estimators of Hessian Trace (SEHT).
-Our method is motivated by a guarantee bound that a lower trace of the Hessian can result in a lower generalization error.
-To simplify computation, we implement our SEHT method with SEHT-H and SEHT-D. We also explained our method with dynamical system theory and flat/sharp minima.
-Our experiment shows that SEHT-D and SEHT-H yields promising test performance with fast training speed.
-Particularly, our SEHT method achieves $95.59\%$ accuracy on CIFAR-10 with resnet-18, outperforming classical methods like Label Smoothing and Confidence Penalty.
+We propose a new regularization method named Stochastic Estimators of Hessian Trace (SEHT).
+Our method is motivated by a guarantee bound that a lower trace of the Hessian can result in a better generalization error.
+It can help escape Lyapunov stable points and find flat minima.
+To simplify computation, our method implements two versions, SEHT-H and SEHT-D. Our experiments show that SEHT-D and SEHT-H yield promising test performance.
+Particularly, the SEHT method achieves $95.59\%$ accuracy on CIFAR-10 with resnet-18, outperforming classical regularization methods like Label Smoothing and Confidence Penalty.

+Future works can focus on the following aspects: i) a faster estimator on Hessian trace; ii) convergence analysis by gradient descent with second order constraint; iii) generalization error bound for multi-layer neural networks.